-- The majority (two-thirds) of passenger injuries are minor, however even minor injuries can result in major lawsuits and settlements paid out by districts and/or contractors. - Students are most vulnerable to injury when they are out of their seats because they are not correctly positioned to benefit from the protection the bus design provides.
+- In 2024, all student injuries reported were experienced by students inside the bus.
+The overall majority of passenger injuries, excluding "unknown" were minor, however even minor injuries can result in major lawsuits and settlements paid out by districts and/or contractors. - Students are most vulnerable to injury when they are out of their seats because they are not correctly positioned to benefit from the protection the bus design provides.
 When students are standing, they can be injured even in a non-collision, evasive maneuver or quick stop. - Students sitting in the rear or front seats have been shown to be most at risk for injury or death in frontal or rear collisions-the most common types of collisions.